maiyuxiaoge/learning_note/os.md

 - How	are	files	shared,	to	varying	degrees?
 - Access	control
   - Who	can	access	file
-  - What	opera6ons	are	allowed
+  - What	operations	are	allowed
   - User	interface	must	be	simple	and	intuitive
 - Example:	UNIX
   - r/w/x	permissions	for	owner,	group,	and	everyone